Bluffton IT Support Guide

 • Are there regulations that you must comply with?
 For instance, medical organizations must factor in the cost of HIPAA compliance.

-It’s important to note that just meeting the minimum security standards is often unwise; the costs of a ransomware attack or data breach are far greater than investing in better security mechanisms.
+It’s important to note that just meeting minimum-level security standards is often unwise; the costs of a ransomware attack or data breach are far greater than investing in better security mechanisms.

 1. Storage Needs

-Another factor that will influence budget is capacity needs.
+Another factor that will influence budget is storage.
 Storage requirements can vary greatly based on a host of considerations:

 • How much data does your organization process?